Kurtalan

+Demographics

+According to Vital Cuinet, the kaza of Garzan had a population of 13,000 in 1891, including 8,800 Muslims, 3,600 Armenians, and others 600.
+The Muslim population were mostly Kurds.
+Syriac Catholics also lived in the area.
+With the exception of a few dozen, all Armenians were massacred during the Armenian genocide.
+The fate of Syriacs was similar to that of Armenians during the Syriac genocide.

 Government

 In the local elections of 2019 Baran Akgül was elected as Mayor.

 Transport

 In Kurtalan railway station is the eastern terminus of the Southern Kurtalan Express between Ankara and Kurtalan operated by TCDD Taşımacılık.